Author photo by Jill Woodley

-Katie was born in Toronto, Ontario and grew up in the suburbs of Ottawa.
+Katie grew up in the suburbs of Ottawa.
 An avid swimmer and movie-goer, she loved dreaming up plays for her friends to act out.
 She went to movie camp and took theatre workshops which eventually led to her landing the role of a spinster librarian in a grade eight school play…the pinnacle of her acting career.

-Katie’s work has received support from the Ontario Arts Council and the Canada Council for the Arts, and her films have screened at the San Francisco International Film Festival, Sudbury Cinefest, Local Heroes International Film Festival and the NSI Film Exchange.
+In the two decades that followed, Katie enjoyed an award-winning career as a screenwriter and director, collaborating on projects in animation, television and motion pictures.
+Supported by the Ontario Arts Council and Canada Council for the Arts, her films screened at the San Francisco International Film Festival, Sudbury Cinefest, Local Heroes International Film Festival and the NSI Film Exchange.

 In 2013, Katie’s first-ever manuscript, Gone Monday, won top prize in the international Mslexia Women’s Novel Writing Competition.
 Buoyed by this unexpected success, and with her trusty golden retriever, Levi, by her side, Katie began writing another novel that was to become her publishing debut.
 The thriller Dark August is set in the Wellington West neighbourhood where she lives with her husband, Andy.
 The novel became an international bestseller and inspired a sequel.
 The follow-up to Dark August brings back her feisty protagonist for another cold case in the novel, Poison Lilies.
 Katie’s beloved Levi lives on in both novels.